cemu-project/Cemu/README.md

 ## Download

-You can download the latest Cemu releases from the [Github Releases](https://github.com/cemu-project/Cemu/releases/) or from [Cemu's website](https://cemu.info).
+You can download the latest Cemu releases from the [GitHub Releases](https://github.com/cemu-project/Cemu/releases/) or from [Cemu's website](https://cemu.info).

 Cemu is currently only available in a portable format so no installation is required besides extracting it in a safe place.